digital-york/orchid-unclaimed/README.md

 Parse the XML and check if it's been claimed or not.

-If it hasn't, write a line into a new csv file called 'unclaimed-orcids.csv'.
+If it hasn't been claimed, write a line into a new csv file called 'unclaimed-orcids.csv'.
+If it has been claimed, write a line into a new csv file called 'claimed-orcids.csv'.

 It takes a while to run.

-When it's done, send the file to RST.
+When it's done, send the two files to RST.